 Easy Baked Pears With Honey and Walnuts Recipe

-This delicious, super easy baked pears recipe yields sweet, custardy pears brimming with crunchy, honey caramelized walnuts.
+This delicious baked pears recipe yields sweet, custardy pears brimming with crunchy, honey-caramelized walnuts.
 Recipe serves 6.

 - 1/3 cup honey